KevinPayravi/indie-wiki-buddy/README.md

 }
 ```

+* `id`: A unique identifier for the wiki; should start with the two-letter language code for the wiki, followed by a hypen and the name of the subject/franchise the wiki covers.
 * `origin`: Name of the wiki being redirected.
 * `origin_base_url`: Fully qualified domain name of the wiki being redirected.
 * `origin_content_path`: The URL path prefix for article links on the wiki being redirected.
 On MediaWiki wikis, it can be found at Special:Version.
 Fandom wikis are usually `/wiki/`.